-You probably won't be surprised to see that cereal is off the menu—no Coco Pops here).
-But that doesn't mean it's all air and egg whites: From our research, we've realised that the fittest people take an anything-goes (besides cereal) approach to their first meal of the day.
-Meaning it can take inspiration from your favourite sweet treat or dinner.
-Thats right: These influencers are turning breakfast on its head, and it's all making us rather hungry.
+You probably won't be surprised to see that cereal is off the menu—no Coco Pops here.
+But that doesn't mean it's all air and egg whites: From our research, we've realized that the fittest people take an anything-goes (besides cereal) approach to their first meal of the day.
+Meaning it can take inspiration from your favorite sweet treat or dinner.
+That's right: These influencers are turning breakfast on its head, and it's all making us rather hungry.

-Keep scrolling for five breakfast ideas that are healthy but anything but dull.
+Keep scrolling for five breakfast ideas that are healthy and anything but dull.

 Alice Liveing, otherwise known as Clean Eating Alice, often eats a high-fat breakfast, meaning she doubles up on eggs and avo plated up with any vegetable she fancies, like mushrooms or spinach (she's also a fan of a vine tomato).
 Scientists believe that your first meal wakes up the metabolism and that a portion of good dietary fat will turn on fat metabolism for the rest of the day.

 Why not eat a muffin for breakfast?
 Just avoid the overly sugary ones in Starbucks, and make your own.
 You can find the recipe for these strawberry-shortcake breakfast muffins in Zanna Van Dijk's book Strong ($17).

 Amy Hopkinson, digital director at Women's Health, often chows down on an oat-based breakfast, as she has found this fuels her workouts best and keep her feeling full.
 Don't want to carb-load?
 Try making zoats instead—these combine courgette (otherwise known as zucchini) with oats.
 Sounds weird; tastes great.